tlsouth/Hops_CNN_Project/README.md

 This project was developed, and intended to run, using Google Colab.
 Below are the directions for downloading the notebook and data set to run this code.
 <ol>
-  <li> Download the Hops_CNN.ipynb and Tomato_Images.zip files from this repository </li>
+  <li> Download the Hops_CNN.ipynb and Tomato_Images.zip files from this repository. </li>
   <li> Create a new folder on your local machine and move the Hops_CNN and Tomato_Images files into that folder.
 Unzip the Tomato_Images folder and delete the zipped copy. </li>
-  <li> Upload the folder containing the Hops_CNN and Tomato_Images files to your Google Drive </li>
+  <li> Upload the folder containing the Hops_CNN and Tomato_Images files to your Google Drive. </li>
-  <li> Once uploaded, navigate to the folder now in your Google Drive and open the Hops_CNN.ipynb using Google Colab </li>
+  <li> Once uploaded, navigate to the folder now in your Google Drive and open the Hops_CNN.ipynb using Google Colab. </li>
-  <li> Follow the tutorial in the notebook for mounting the data to your drive and executing the code </li>
+  <li> Follow the tutorial in the notebook for mounting the data to your drive and executing the code. </li>
 </ol>